chorman0773/PokemonSMS/Specifications/LuaSourceHandling.md

 If by some bug or obsecure feature of lua (which is not documented here), a lua source file is able to bypass this restriction in an implementation which conforms to these rules, the behavior of a file which does so is undefined.
 Implementations are not required to diagnose this issue.

-Despite Caching the result of require in package.loaded having visible side effects, it is not considered a violation of the spec (as it simply an optimization with both the members of package.loaded and their members (recursively) being unassignable).
+Despite Caching the result of require in package.loaded having visible side effects, it is not considered a violation of this specification (as it simply an optimization with both the members of package.loaded and their members (recursively) being unassignable).